VeraPancaldiLab/MOSNA_GUI/README.md

 ### IF for one patient/sample
 ![Mon image](images/niche/IFnicheG1C2.png)

-and the associated network colored by niche
+and the associated network colored by niche:

 ![Mon image](images/niche/IF_netniche_G1C2.png)

 ### IMC for one patient/sample
 ![Mon image](images/niche/IMCnicheA1.png)

-and the associated network colored by niche
+and the associated network colored by niche:

 ![Mon image](images/niche/IMC_netnicheA1.png)